rocket-pool/RPIPs/RPIPs/RPIP-46.md

 - The `node_operator_commission_share_council_adder` allows for much more rapidly tracking the market, especially when we first start UARS and may be quite far from the an appropriate `node_operator_commission_share + node_operator_commission_share_council_adder` value
   - Due to the low maximum for the adder, the pDAO would need to act to enable much growth in `node_operator_commission_share + node_operator_commission_share_council_adder`.
 For example, if the adder is at 1%, the pDAO could vote to set it to 0% and add 1% to `node_operator_commission_share`.
 This active pDAO participation ensures that this setting tracks closely to the will of the pDAO.
 - The [revenue share vote](#revenue-share-vote) is intended to allow the main body of the tokenomics to move forward, while allowing more time to get information about our options here before choosing a path

+### RPL issuance rewards and inflation
+As the core value capture is no longer based on a minimum RPL requirement, Saturn 1 removes the minimum to receive RPL issuance rewards.
+This "cliff" has been an extremely poor piece of UX and anecdotally led to many operators exiting validators.
+Note that the withdrawal limits are not updated; those had previously aligned with the end of the linear region, and they still do.
+With Saturn 2, RPL issuance rewards stop entirely.
+At this point, the bond curve should be creating sufficient attraction that we believe we can get to this desired end state more smoothly.

 ## Security Considerations
 - `node_operator_commission_share_council_adder` is intended to be used in a particular way, but the security council may misuse it in other ways